Our Students

 Will I be able to complete my Penn State degree?

-Every student who begins a degree at a closing campus will have the opportunity to complete your degree at Penn State.
+Every student who begins a degree at a closing campus will have the opportunity to complete their degree at Penn State.
 Advisers will assist in helping you plan your academic path to graduation.
 Your path may include finishing your degree at the same campus, transitioning to another campus or completing courses online.

 What campus transition options do I have?